influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/histogram.md

 #### Output schema
 `experimental.histogram()` outputs a single table for each input table.
-Each table in the output represents a unique historgram.
+Each output table represents a unique histogram.
 Output tables have the same group key as the corresponding input table.

 The function does the following:

-- Drops columns that are not part of the group key
+- Drops columns that are not part of the group key.
 - Adds an `le` column to store upper bound values.
 - Stores bin counts in the `_value` column.